shaik1002/biggitlabbomb/doc/user/clusters/agent/vulnerabilities.md

 ### Enable via scan execution policies

-To enable scanning of images in your Kubernetes cluster by using scan execution policies, use the [scan execution policy editor](../../application_security/policies/scan_execution_policies.md#scan-execution-policy-editor) to create a new schedule rule.
+To enable scanning of all images within your Kubernetes cluster via scan execution policies, we can use the [scan execution policy editor](../../application_security/policies/scan_execution_policies.md#scan-execution-policy-editor) To create a new schedule rule.

 NOTE:
 The Kubernetes agent must be running in your cluster to scan running container images